johannschopplich/utils/README.md

 // Prints nothing
 ```

-You can get the used events list by accessing the `events` property:
+Access the `events` property to get a list of used events:

 ```ts
 const unbind = emitter.on('tick', () => { })